 Festivals, events and activities

-To celebrate our night skies and to help inspire you enjoy lots of outdoor activities, we run our annual Dark Skies Festival over 17 days during February and March.
-Since 2016's inaugural event, the Dark Skies Festival has become an unmissable fixture in the calendar, with the Yorkshire Dales, North York Moors, Northumberland and South Downs National Park Authorities all celebrating the jewels of the night sky.
-Take a look at our 2019 Dark Skies Festival leaflet below to get a taster of what you can see at our annual Festival.
+To celebrate our night skies and to help inspire you enjoy lots of outdoor activities, we run our annual Dark Skies Festival over 17 days during February.
+Since the inaugural event in 2016, the Festival has become an unmissable fixture in the calendar, with the Yorkshire Dales, North York Moors and South Downs National Park Authorities all celebrating the jewels of the night sky.

 There are a whole host of events running throughout the year at various locations across the National Park including our Dark Sky Discovery sites at our Sutton Bank and Danby National Park Centres plus Dalby Observatories in Dalby Forest.
 They are known as 'Milky Way class' – so named because the galaxy is often visible to the naked eye from these sites making them perfect venues for stargazing.

-- Dark Skies Festival - an annual celestial celebration for 17 days during February and March.
+- Dark Skies Festival - our annual celestial celebration for 17 days during February.
 Expect stargazing, night zips, wildlife and ghost walks, starlight runs and bike rides, games, activities and more, from Hawes to the Moors and shores!
-The full programme schedule and booking details for 2020 will be available on the Festival website later in 2019.
+The full programme schedule and booking details for 2021 will be available on the Festival website later in 2020.

 - Whitby Astronomical Society organise Star Parties on Whitby's West Cliff during the summer and in the Bruce Observatory at Whitby School during the rest of the year and at other locations in the North York Moors, including The Moors National Park Centre at Danby.